• Skip to primary navigation

 We take ‘Soup Season’ very seriously in the Midwest because of the long and cold winters we experience.
 Having spent a decade as a vegetarian in the Midwest means I’ve done a lot of experimenting with soup and chili recipes to create vegetarian versions that are still hearty, satisfying, and delicious.

 Like my three bean vegetarian chili and my vegetarian Tuscan white bean soup, this hearty sweet potato chili recipe is packed with good-for-you ingredients and is a wonderfully cozy chili to enjoy this time of year.
+And don’t forget to pair it with our delicious whole wheat cornbread recipe (you can see it in the background of the pictures!).

 Jump to:

-• Why you’ll love this Black Bean Sweet Potato Chili
+• Why You’ll Love this Black Bean Sweet Potato Chili

-• Ingredients needed for Vegan Sweet Potato Chili
+• Ingredients Needed for Vegan Sweet Potato Chili

-• How to make Sweet Potato and Black Bean Chili
+• How to Make Sweet Potato and Black Bean Chili

 • Variations for this Vegan Sweet Potato Chili

-• Tips for making Black Bean Sweet Potato Chili
+• Tips for Making Black Bean Sweet Potato Chili

-• How to store Sweet Potato Black Bean Chili
+• How to Store Sweet Potato Black Bean Chili

 • Black Bean Vegetarian Chili